How Much Is Dinner At The Lost Kitchen in 2025?

 All About The Lost Kitchen Freedom In Maine

 Chef Erin French opened this restaurant in 2013 with a unique reservation system.
 The eatery is housed in an old mill in the small town of Freedom.
-Erin and her team support the local farmers and foragers for the restaurant supply.
-The menu is changed every night.
+Erin and her team support the local farmers and foragers for the restaurant’s supply.
+The menu changes every night.

 Erin French was famous for her cookbooks even before Lost Kitchen.
 Her skills and the unique reservation system are added parameters of the place’s popularity.
 It’s one of the best restaurants in Maine besides the White Barn Inn in Kennebunk.

-This 48-seater restaurant is open for four nights weekly in the warm seasons.
-Upon entering the place, you can feel the vibes of a private club with candlelight on the tables, an open kitchen, and the beautiful beams and posts of an old meal.
+This 48-seater restaurant is open four nights weekly in the warm seasons.
+Upon entering, you can feel the vibes of a private club, with candlelight on the tables, an open kitchen, and the beautiful beams and posts of an old meal.

 Customers can watch Erin’s cooking from the countertop.
 She visits the tables with a smiling face.
 The ambiance is friendly and cozy.

 Every year, the restaurant sends an official newsletter detailing the season.
-The place is overflowed with thousands of postcards for reservations after that.
+After that, the place is overflowing with thousands of postcards for reservations.
 The chef and her team choose the guest list every night and call them to provide the reservation ticket number.

 Most of the time, people must be on the waiting list for a long time.
 If one cannot get a reservation, the best alternative is to get a cookbook by Erin French and try her recipes at home.

-The eatery supports local farmers and other noble causes like hunger relief programs.
-The reservation ticket price includes the donation requests, and the message is straightforward for everyone.
-“If you can spend $250 for dinner, you can spend some more for a noble reason.”
+The eatery supports local farmers and other noble causes, like hunger relief programs.
+The reservation ticket price includes donation requests, and the message is straightforward for everyone: “If you can spend $250 for dinner, you can spend some more for a noble reason.”

 Address: 22 Mill St, Freedom, ME 04941